paulipa/sico-wiki/community/partner-corporations.md

 - Faction Warfare, Low Sec Piracy
 - PVP
 - Contact:

-## [Sensible People [5EN5E]](/community/coalition-corporations/5en5e)
-You ever wondered what it's like to fly in an actual team orientated environment?
-Sensible People invests heavily into it's members by it's members.
-We put team over self.
-Although there is individual profit driven outlets we assist one another in the most effective paths to achieve those goals.
-Leadership is available and not AFK and the corporation has goals and aspirations that are practical and achievable.
-- Location: Low Sec
-- Timezone: Global
-- PvP
-- Efficient isk outlets
-- Contact:
 # Null Sec
 ## [Fatalix Industries [FXIN]](/community/coalition-corporations/fxin)
 Fatalix Industries is a null (Querious) based corporation, and member of Brave Collective.
 We engage in all aspects of Eve from PVP to Industry and Mining.
 We have small and large PVP fleets running almost 24/7, with generous SRP (Ship Replacement Program).
 We're happy to integrate people who are new to null.